Cray-HPE/docs-csm/install/prepare_compute_nodes.md

  IPADDR="10.254.1.38"
  ```

-These will be used later to clean up KEA and Hardware State Manager (HSM).
+These will be used later to clean up Kea and Hardware State Manager (HSM).
-There may not be a 10.254 address associated with the node, that is OK, it
+There may not be a `10.254` address associated with the node.
+That is OK; it
-will enable skipping of several steps later on.
+will enable skipping several steps later on.

-#### 2. Configure iLO
+### 2. Configure iLO

-1. Configure the iLO to use HMN VLAN.
+Configure the iLO to use HMN VLAN.

 1. Connect to the BMC web user interface and log in with standard `root` credentials.